lfrichter/omnivore/readme.md

 ## Usage

-Place these values into your `.ENV`, after that you can access through your browser this route to test `/omnivore_test`.
+Place these values into your `.ENV`
 ```
 OMNIVORE_API_URL
 OMNIVORE_API_KEY